RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Selection of complete genomes for schema creation

 For *Pseudomonas aeruginosa* select the option RefSeq from GenBank at https://www.ncbi.nlm.nih.gov/assembly.
 RefSeq corresponds to a comprehensive, non-redundant, well-annotated set of reference sequences.
 A set of 142 complete genomes sequences of *P. aeruginosa* were publicly available in RefSeq (https://www.ncbi.nlm.nih.gov/assembly) in September 2018.
-The list of all the complete genomes used to create the schema obtained from RefSeq can be found in the folder "Genomes20181011Sem_Plasmideo141" in the .xlsx format.
+The list of all the complete genomes used to create the schema obtained from RefSeq can be found in the folder "Genomes_Validation" in the .xlsx format.

 Multilocus sequence type (MLST) for the 142 complete genomes was determined using (https://github.com/sanger-pathogens/mlst_check) and the MLST schema for *P. aeruginosa* (www.pubmlst.org; downloaded September 2019).
 New sequence types (STs) were assigned a unique internal identifier (STs ≥4000).
-The sequence type (STs) obtained for each of the 142 complete genomes using the sanger-pathogens/mlst_check can be found in the folder "Genomes20181011Sem_Plasmideo141".
+The sequence type (STs) obtained for each of the 142 complete genomes using the sanger-pathogens/mlst_check can be found in the folder "Genomes_Validation".

 Due to the size of the file it was not possible to upload it on GitHub, but a link to access the folder with the genomes that created the schema is available at:(https://drive.google.com/open?id=1-FtRJ5ta_Qsq1fJMUoquPlVxT47_oNfX).